stuti222/Smart-Survey-Design-Research-Toolkit/README.md

 # Smart-Survey-Design-Research-Toolkit

 An AI-powered platform for building insightful surveys, analysing user responses, and generating personalised feedback using NLP and experimental research methods.
-It bridges the gap between data collection and real human understanding—ideal for product UX studies, mental health evaluations, and behaviour research.
+It bridges the gap between data collection and real human understanding - ideal for product UX studies, mental health evaluations, and behaviour research.

 ---